-The Philippines have made an offer to accept upto 3,000 Rohingya as refugees who are currently stranded at sea.
-Following local reports that Philippines had also rejected the notion of accepting Rohingya, the Justice Secretary Leia de Lima, spoke on Monday of an obligation to assist political asylum seekers.
+The Philippines have made an offer to accept up to 3,000 Rohingya as refugees who are currently stranded at sea.
+Following local reports that the Philippines had also rejected the notion of accepting Rohingya, the Justice Secretary Leia de Lima spoke on Monday of an obligation to assist political asylum seekers.

-Earlier today, Vivian Tan of UNHCR had informed Restless Beings that 330 Rohingya that arrived into Kuala Cangkoi, Indonesia had been registered.
-A further group of Rohingya are currently being registered in Langsa, Aceh and a smaller group of 90+ Rohingya are awaiting to be registered once the UNHCR team moves from Langsa.
+Earlier today, Vivian Tan of UNHCR had informed Restless Beings that 330 Rohingya that arrived in Kuala Cangkoi, Indonesia had been registered.
+A further group of Rohingya are currently being registered in Langsa, Aceh and a smaller group of 90+ Rohingya are waiting to be registered once the UNHCR team moves from Langsa.

-The offer of hosting the Rohingya as refugees from the Philippines has been compared by its offer made to Vietnemese refugees in the 1970's.
-It must be noted that the same nation also offered sanctuary for Jewish refugees escaping the horrors of the holocaust.
+The offer of hosting the Rohingya as refugees from the Philippines has been compared by its offer made to Vietnamese refugees in the 1970's.
+It must be noted that the same nation also offered sanctuary for Jewish refugees escaping the horrors of the Holocaust.

-The prospect of a journey which would be in excess of a further 2,000 kilometers awaits the Rohingya if they are to reach their potential haven of the Philippines.
-Unless they are assisted in that journey, many more will lose their lives.
+The prospect of a journey which would be in excess of a further 2,000 kilometres awaits the Rohingya if they are to reach their potential haven of the Philippines.
+Unless they are assisted in that journey, much more will lose their lives.